Join us to volunteer with children and animals

 Your day starts at 7:00am and lessons begin at 9:00am.
 Classes finish at 4:30pm and then we have group talks with the kids about social issues.
 We also make time for fun!
 You will play games with the children, join them in the pool and dance around the bonfire to their favourite songs!

 Several times a year we also run a Job Hunting Program where we invite local unemployed youths to our camp and teach them the skills they need to find a job.
-Visit our community page for more information about when we run this program.

 WORKING WITH THE ANIMALS

-Each day you will help with the different chores that need to be done to keep our animals happy and healthy such as cleaning each enclosure and feeding them.
+As a volunteer you will help with the different chores that need to be done to keep our animals happy and healthy such as cleaning each enclosure and feeding them.

 Volunteers have many opportunities to get involved with the local communities around DAKTARI.
-Each week, DAKTARI hosts two Eco-Clubs at the local village schools.
-The Eco-Club is a voluntary after school club that the children attend to learn more about the environment.
-Our volunteers can join DAKTARI's outreach manager each week to help host the Eco-Club.
+Each week, DAKTARI hosts two ECO CLUBs at the local village schools.
+The ECO CLUB is a voluntary afterschool club that the children attend to learn more about the environment.
+Our volunteers can join DAKTARI’s outreach manager each week to help host the ECO CLUB.

 It is also possible to get involved in some of our community improvement projects.
 These projects are often centered around waste management and include large litter clean-ups, painting and the installation of rubbish bins.

 DAKTARI Bush School & Wildlife Orphanage is set in a beautiful nature reserve with granite hills and the most stunning views.
-Leopard, hyena, buffalo, impala, kudu, wildebeest, zebra, and giraffe roam freely within our grounds.
-The camp itself is located in the heart of the reserve and it is here that you will mostly work with the children and enclosed animals.
+Leopard, hyena, buffalo, impala, kudu, wildebeest, zebra and giraffe roam freely within our grounds.
+The camp itself is located in the heart of the reserve and it is here that you will work with the children and enclosed animals.
 However, you will be going into the reserve to explore the signs of nature around us!